Qovery/documentation/website/docs/community/reward/bug-bounty.md

 Read [this post][urls.qovery_billing_context] to know more about it.

-### What is the "Qovery credits"?
+### What are "Qovery credits"?

-It is a free credits that you can use on your Qovery Community and Startup plan.
+They are free credits that you can use on your Qovery Community and Startup plan.

 ### Can I pay to get more credits on my Community plan?